anowii/DigitalDetectives/CONFIG.md

 Variable name: Choose and apporpriate one
 Variable value: C:\Program Files (x86)\sleuthkit-4.12.1-win32\bin
 ```
-To make sure everything works as it should open up a powershell and run `fls -v` and it should look like this:
+Make sure everything that everything works, Open up a powershell and run `fls -v`.
+The result should look like this:

 --- Add picture later ---